MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment: Network Architecture Details

-The conditioning mechanism integrates BSB guidance directly into the DiT backbone via a \textbf{Guidance Embedding} module.
-First, the structured information from the BSB is converted into a dense Spatiotemporal Guidance Tensor.
-As detailed in Table~\ref{tab:arch_details}, this tensor is then processed by a series of spatiotemporal convolutions---a 3x3 spatial convolution followed by a 1D temporal convolution---to produce a 1920-dimensional guidance signal, $G$.
-This signal, which retains the same spatiotemporal dimensions as the latent video, is injected into the DiT backbone via additive fusion.
-The injection occurs within the even-numbered Transformer blocks (0, 2, 4, \dots), while the odd-numbered blocks remain as standard, unconditioned Transformer blocks.
-This alternating injection strategy fuses the explicit motion control from the BSB with the video's internal representations, thereby steering the denoising process to adhere to the planned trajectory.
+\textbf{BSB Conditioning Mechanism.} \quad To enforce action adherence, the conditioning mechanism integrates BSB guidance into the DiT backbone via a Guidance Embedding module.
+The structured semantic information from the BSB is first rasterized into a dense Spatiotemporal Guidance Tensor, which is then processed by a sequence of spatiotemporal convolutions, specifically a $3 \times 3$ spatial convolution followed by a 1D temporal convolution, yielding a 1920-dimensional feature representation $G$.
+Maintaining identical spatiotemporal resolution to the latent video, $G$ is injected into the DiT backbone via additive fusion exclusively within even-numbered transformer blocks (e.g., blocks 0, 2, 4, $\dots$), leaving odd-numbered blocks unconditioned.
+This alternating fusion strategy interleaves explicit kinematic control from the BSB with the model's internal generative priors, steering the denoising trajectory to adhere to the planned trajectory.